-Dyed diesel users must have a license.
+Dyed diesel users must have a license for on-road use.
+You can now register for a dyed diesel user license and manage your account using TAP – PRFT Taxpayer Access Point.
 This license allows approved government agencies and organizations to use dyed special fuel (diesel or biodiesel) when operating licensed motor vehicles on public roadways.
 The Internal Revenue Services (IRS) approved users are:

 It's illegal to use dyed diesel in vehicles that drive on Washington State public roadways or highways.
 Examples of illegal use include:

 - Operating a farm vehicle, registered with a "Q" decal, with dyed diesel beyond the 25-mile radius.

 - Having dyed diesel in the fuel tank of a licensed vehicle.

 - Fueling a licensed vehicle with dyed diesel from your bulk storage tank (both the vehicle and the tank are subject to penalties).